shabin5785/docker-learnings/Readme_3.md

 - raft can be used to store config and secrets, no need for a separate db to store these values.

-- "docker node ls" will list nodes in swarm.
+- "docker node ls" will list nodes in swarm and manage nods within swarm.